cceh/kosh/docs/apis.md

 ### Query example

-In the Basque dictionary '[Hiztegi Batua](/implementations/kosh_data.md#hiztegi-batua-basque)' get those the entries with headwords ending with 'eko':
+In the Basque dictionary [Hiztegi Batua](/implementations/kosh_data.md#hiztegi-batua-basque) get those the entries with headwords ending with `eko`:

 #### REST API